 - You must get a letter grade of 'C' or better to have the credit transfer.

 - You many not repeat a course for which you already have credit.

-- If you plan on, or are required, to take language courses in a language you've studied, or in which you took a placement test at UM, make sure the courses will not be repetitions of coursework taken here or tested out of through your placement exam.
+- If you plan on, or are required, to take language courses in a language you've studied, or in which you took a placement test at U-M, make sure the courses will not be repetitions of coursework taken here or tested out of through your placement exam.
 Check this on the Transfer Equivelency website or pre-evaluate if necessary.
-Fulfilling the language requirement abroad will need approval from that language department.
+Meeting the language requirement abroad will need approval from that language department.

 - Academic credit will come through in one of two ways: